SaiSindhuja197/miyagi/docs/labs/02-build-your-own-copilot/gl-lab1v3.md

 1. From the **Terminal** select **Node** terminal, press **Ctrl + C** to stop the **recommendation service** ui page.

-## Summary
+## Review

-In this Lab, you began with configuring the Miyagi App for operational readiness, followed by a detailed exploration of the Recommendation service's implementation.
-Practical execution involves running the Recommendation service and deploying the Miyagi frontend locally for testing.
-Enhancing data retrieval efficiency is a pivotal step, achieved by persisting embeddings in Azure AI Search.
-The project concludes with a broad exploration of the Miyagi App and Recommendation service, prioritizing a personalized user experience.
-This systematic approach ensures a thorough understanding and effective implementation throughout the project.
+In this lab, you have accomplished the following:

+- Installed dependencies and configured the database for the Miyagi app.

+- Explored algorithms and methods used in the Recommendation service.

+- Launched the Recommendation service locally and verified its functionality.

+- Executed the Miyagi frontend locally to test user interactions.

+- Configured and stored embeddings in Azure AI Search successfully.

+- Personalized recommendations in Miyagi app, testing user preference responses.